launchdarkly/gogitix/README.md

 [![CircleCI](https://circleci.com/gh/launchdarkly/gogitix.svg?style=svg)](https://circleci.com/gh/launchdarkly/gogitix)

 Gogitix is a tool for writing git pre-commit checks for golang.
 It allows you to run a sequence of commands on the changes in your git index by checking out those files to a separate workarea.
-If available, gogitix will use `go-lndir` or `lndir` to create a create a git workspace populated only by links.
-This can be disabled by setting `-lndir=false".
+If `-lndir` is specified, gogitix will use `go-lndir` or `lndir` to create a create a git workspace populated only by links.

 ![gogitix in action](gogitix.gif?raw=true    "gogitix in action")